 The Cast Showoff: Nia Peeples' vocal talent is featured on several episodes after she joined the cast.

 Company Hop: The first four episodes were made by Cannon Television, before they ran into financial difficulties (there's a surprise).
-Enter CBS - along with the Ruddy/Greif Company, Top Kick Productions (Norris Brothers Entertainmentnote Chuck, Aaron and their late brother Wieland, who was killed in action in Vietnam from season six) and Columbia Pictures Television - to pick up the slack, in a literal case of Network to the Rescue.
+Enter CBS - along with the Ruddy/Greif Company, Top Kick Productions (Norris Brothers Entertainmentnote Chuck, Aaron and their late brother Wieland, who was killed in action in Vietnam - this is why the company's logo has three men in it instead of two from season six) and Columbia Pictures Television - to pick up the slack, in a literal case of Network to the Rescue.

 "Funny Aneurysm" Moment: "In Harm's Way", "Wedding Bells", and "Turning Point" all feature planes being hijacked and going down.
 Four months after the show ended its run, the September 11, 2001 attacks took place.

 Harsher in Hindsight: The 2001 episode "Division Street" has Hulk Hogan play an ex-con who hated all non-whites prior to his Heel–Faith Turn becomes this considering Hogan was effectively blacklisted from WWE as a result of audio of Hogan making racist comments was leaked to the media in July 2015.

 McLeaned: The character of C.D.
 Parker was killed off (by what was originally thought to be heart failure, though the finale reveals Parker was actually poisoned) because his actor, Noble Willingham, had left to pursue an ultimately unsuccessful run for Congressnote Willingham was the Republican candidate for the 1st Congressional district in Texas; losing to incumbent Democrat Congressman Max Sandlin